 FreeMASTER Four-Part Webinar Series | On-demand training provides an overview of the FreeMASTER software, its features, capabilities, available examples, application use cases and how to easily get started. |

 Several examples, demos and drivers are available within the SDK to help you get started.
 Some common examples related to Motor Control are listed below.
-Note that all examples require the optional motor control middleware package.
+All examples require the optional motor control middleware package.

 AC induction motor middleware.